Illusions (Mare of Easttown): Plot

 After Betty Carroll has a fatal heart attack and crashes her car into a pole, Easttown experiences a blackout.
 Drew, frightened by the darkness, begins to panic, while Frank steps up to help Mare and Helen during the chaos.
-Mare notices that Siobhan's computer is still on (running on battery), and sees that Final Cut Pro is open, so she takes a peek at her documentary.
+Mare notices that Siobhan's computer is still on (running on battery), and sees that the documentary she is working on is open, so she takes a peek.
 As she watches a clip of Kevin celebrating his birthday, she reflects with a stony expression.
 Meanwhile, at home, Lori hears her husband John comforting their son Ryan about something, promising to keep it from Lori.

 Mare and Helen go to a wake for Betty Carroll, where Frank Carroll openly confesses to having an affair with Helen.
 Mare, amused by the revelation, teases her mom on the way home, but they both acknowledge the pain that affairs inflict on loved ones and Helen apologizes to Mare for dismissing her when she was a child.

 When Mare visits Lori, she learns that Kenny has asked her and John to take in Erin's baby, DJ.
 Dylan talks about DJ with Brianna, saying his parents want to keep him.
 Brianna starts to think he’s hiding something since he wasn’t home the night Erin was murdered, leading Dylan to break up with her.
 Mare agrees to go on a date with Zabel, but she mainly uses it to question him about the case, which really frustrates Zabel.
 He tries hard not to spill too much information as it could put his job at risk and confronts Mare about the real purpose of their date.
 Meanwhile, while picking up food, Deacon Mark gets attacked by a group of young teens who berate him for his rape allegations.
 He comes home injured and confides in Pastor Dan that he was with Erin the night she was killed.
 He shares that she had called him but was interrupted by a text from someone insisting to meet her in the park.
 When Pastor Dan presses him, Deacon Mark tearfully confesses to lying to the police because he was afraid of what the consequences might be due to his previous allegations.